GuilleGorines/PikaVirus/README.md

 ## Introduction

-**nf-core/pikavirus** is a bioinformatics best-practise analysis pipeline for metagenomic analysis following a new approach, based on eliminatory k-mer analysis, followed by assembly and posterior contig-binning.
+**PikaVirus** is a bioinformatics best-practise analysis pipeline for metagenomic analysis following a new approach, based on eliminatory k-mer analysis, followed by assembly and posterior contig-binning.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.